-5 Ways to Reduce the Appearance of Cellulite
+5 Ways to Make Cellulite Less Obvious

 Ahhhh, cellulite.
 Defined as the dimpling of your skin around the leg and butt area due to underlying fat deposits, cellulite attacks us all.
 Contrary to popular belief, its onset isn't caused by the number on the scale but rather by hormones and genetics.